elleem/city-explorer-backend/README.md

 Estimate of time needed to complete: 120 minutes

-Start time:
+Start time: 9:45pm

-Finish time:
+Finish time: 10:15pm

-Actual time needed to complete:
+Actual time needed to complete: about 30 minutes, over a couple of sessions

 ################################################################